mpv-player/mpv/DOCS/man/en/vo.rst

     ``deint=<-4-4>``
         (Deprecated.
 See note about ``vdpaupp``.)

-        Select deinterlacing mode (default: -3).
-Positive values choose mode and enable deinterlacing.
-Corresponding negative values select the same deinterlacing mode, but do not enable deinterlacing on startup (useful in configuration files to specify which mode will be enabled by the "D" key).
-All modes respect ``--field-dominance``.
+        Select deinterlacing mode (default: 0).
+In older versions (as well as MPlayer/mplayer2) you could use this option to enable deinterlacing.
+        This doesn't work anymore, and deinterlacing is enabled with either the ``D`` key (by default mapped to the command ``cycle deinterlace``), or the ``--deinterlace`` option.
+Also, to select the default deint mode, you should use something like ``--vf-defaults=vdpaupp:deint-mode=temporal``
+        instead of this sub-option.

         0
-            Same as -3.
+            Pick the ``vdpaupp`` video filter default, which corresponds to 3.
         1
             Show only first field.
         2